barahona-research-group/PyGenStability/README.md

 export OMP_NUM_THREADS=1
 export NUMEXPR_MAX_THREADS=1
 ```
-to ensure numpy does not use multi-threadings, which may class with the parallelisation and slow down the computation.
+to ensure numpy does not use multi-threadings, which may clash with the parallelisation and slow down the computation.

 There are a variety of further choices that user can make that will impact the partitioning, including:
 - Constructor: Generalized Markov Stability requires the user to input a quality matrix and associated null models.
 We provide an object oriented module to write user-defined constructors for these objects, with several already implemented (see `pygenstability/constructors.py` for some classic examples).